San Diego State University: Basketball

-The football team practices at the main campus and currently plays its games at Snapdragon Stadium in Mission Valley (formerly SDCCU Stadium).
-In November 2018, a San Diego ballot initiative passed which gave SDSU the right to purchase and redevelop the SDCCU Stadium site.

-The Fresno State–San Diego State football rivalry is between the Fresno State Bulldogs and San Diego State Aztecs.
-The winner of the game receives the "Old Oil Can" trophy.

 Soccer

-The men's and women's soccer teams both play on campus at the SDSU Sports Deck, a facility opened in 2000 that also hosts the women's track and field team.
+The men's and women's soccer teams both play at the SDSU Sports Deck, a facility opened in 2000 that also hosts the women's track and field team.
 The women compete in the Mountain West Conference while the men compete in the Pac-12 Conference.
 In 1987, the men's team reached the NCAA Division I Men's Championship final, losing to the Clemson Tigers.

 Volleyball

-The women's volleyball team plays at Peterson Gymnasium's Aztec Court on the SDSU campus.
+The women's volleyball team plays at Peterson Gymnasium's Aztec Court.

 The former men's volleyball team won the 1973 NCAA men's volleyball tournament (SDSU's first and only NCAA Division I national championship to date in any sport), but the program was disbanded in 2000 due to budgetary constraints and necessity to maintain compliance with Title IX regulations.